PARC-Robotics/documentation-2025/docs/introduction/index.md

 ### Design track

 The design track involves designing a fertilizer implement, a sprayer or spreader for instance, using CAD software --- like Fusion 360, SolidWorks, or FreeCAD --- and simulating the implement in motion.
+The implement should be designed to be integrated with the **PARC AgRobot**.

 ---

-Each team is only allowed to choose **one** track to work on.
+Teams can choose to either work on **one** or **both** tracks.

 Detailed instructions for the respective tracks are made available in this documentation.
 Teams are required to complete and upload their solutions on or before the Phase 1 deadline.
 Following team evaluations, best performing teams will qualify to compete in Phase 2: **Real World Phase**.